Kanchankanase/Image-Search-Ingine/README.md

 # Image-Search-Ingine
-This is image search ingine project
+This is a image search ingine project.